DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

   </app-toolbar>
 </app-header>
+...
 ```

-To get your `client ID` and `domain`, find your app in the [Auth0 Dashboard](https://manage.auth0.com/#/clients) and look under **Settings**.
+To get your `client ID` and `domain`, find your app in the [Auth0 Dashboard](https://manage.auth0.com/#/clients) and look in its **Settings**.

 Now users can sign up for an account, log in, and log out.
-You can utilize techniques we learned earlier to access protected API routes, show and hide UI, set up redirection, etc. Check out the [Auth0 Docs](https://auth0.com/docs) to read about features, APIs, guides, and more.
+You can utilize the techniques we learned earlier to access protected API routes, show and hide UI, set up redirection, and more.
+Check out the [Auth0 Docs](https://auth0.com/docs) to read about features, APIs, guides, and more.

 ## The Future of Web (Components)